fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have ordered a device with 5 buttons to connect via an analog pin.
 I want to fit this to the TOTEM frame expanding CANTOTEM.
 I have now used the code from CAN1602BUT rather than CAN1602PIN which assumes the whole DfRobot shield.

 The buttons have now arrived and I have adjusted the button detection values in CANTOTEM to detect the buttons correctly.
+I now need to find a way to fix the buttons to the frame.

 ### 9th July